Introduction to Media Scraping

 Names and Folders

-Zoom Player can automatically identify each media file or folder by filtering out superflous text in the name (such as BluRay, 1080p, DTS, DVD, x264 and other "scene" tags), but due to how files or folders can be mis-labeled or in cases where duplicate titles are identified in the online database, Zoom Player may return a wrong result or even no result at all.
+Zoom Player can automatically identify the meta-data associated with a media or folder name by filtering out superfluous text (such as BluRay, 1080p, DTS, DVD, x264 and other known tags).
+However, due to how files or folders can be mislabeled or in some cases, duplicate titles are identified in the online database, Zoom Player may return the wrong result or even fail to retrieve any information.

-For example, if the media is named "Godzilla.mkv", the online database may return any of the godzilla movies released throughout the years.
-However, if the media is named "Godzilla 2014.mkv", Zoom Player will know to look for a "Godzilla" movie released in 2014.
+For example, if in your movie category, there is a folder named "Godzilla", the online database may return any of the Godzilla movies released throughout the years and there sure were a lot of them.
+However, if the folder was named "Godzilla (2014)", Zoom Player would know to look for a "Godzilla" movie released in 2014.

 Specifying an IMDb title

-To directly specify an IMDb title, include an ".NFO" text file containing a link to the title's IMDb address.
-For example, if the media file is named "Godzilla.mkv", create a text file named "Godzilla.nfo" (not "Godzilla.nfo.txt") containing the "http://www.imdb.com/title/tt0831387" Godzilla 2014 link.
+In rare cases where automatic identification fails, you can specify a direct link to an IMDB title by creating an ".NFO" text file containing the link.
+For example, if the media file is named "Godzilla.mp4", create a text file named "Godzilla.nfo" (not "Godzilla.nfo.txt") containing the "https://www.imdb.com/title/tt0831387" IMDB link to the Godzilla movie from 2014.

 Preventing a folder from being scraped